 1. Put your dehydrated sourdough starter flakes in a clean, tall jar and crush the flakes into smaller pieces.

-4. After 4 hours, add 30 more grams of room-temp water and 30 grams of organic all-purpose flour.
+4. After 4 hours, stir your starter a few times to incorporate any lumps that didn’t originally dissolve.
+Then add 30 more grams of room-temp water and 30 grams of organic all-purpose flour.
 Stir until there are no dry patches of flour.

 5. Cover loosely and let sit on the counter for 24 hours.

-6. After 24 hours, throw out half of the starter (you can eyeball this) and then add 45 grams of room-temp water and 45 grams of all-purpose flour.
+6. After 24 hours, throw out half of the starter (you can eyeball this) and then stir in 50 grams of room-temp water and 50 grams of all-purpose flour.

 7. Cover loosely and let sit for 24 hours.

-9. Your starter should be bubbling by the end of the third or fourth day.
-Continue repeating steps 6 and 7 until your starter rises and falls.
+9. Your starter should be bubbling by the end of the third day.
+If not, continue repeating steps 6 and 7 until your starter rises and falls.
 The timeline could vary based on the type of flour you use and the temperature of the starter.

-10. Once your starter is active and bubbly, move onto the next section: Maintaining and Using Your Sourdough Starter.
+10. Once your starter is active and bubbly, move onto the next section: Using and Maintaining Your Sourdough Starter.

-If you are feeding your starter every day, make sure to feed your starter every 24 hours.
+If you will be baking often, keep your starter out at room temperature and feed it every 24 hours.
 This is not necessary, however, since you can simply keep your starter in the fridge between uses.

 If you are baking a single loaf of bread, the recipe will likely call for 100g sourdough starter.
-The easiest and most fool-proof way to make sure you always have starter that is ready to use is to keep 10g of starter in a jar in the fridge at all times.
+The easiest and most fool-proof way to make sure you always have starter ready to use is to keep 10g of starter in a jar in the fridge at all times.
 The evening before you plan to prepare your loaf, take the jar out of the fridge, feed it with 50g flour and 50g water, and leave it on the counter overnight.
-By the morning, the starter will have risen and will be ready to use.
-Then, take out 100g of starter and mix into your dough.
+Approx 12 hrs later, the starter will have doubled in size and will be ready to use.
+When your starter is ready, take out 100g of starter and mix with fresh flour, water, and salt according to your recipe.
 The remaining bit of starter in the jar goes back into the fridge where it can sit until the next time you bake.

 The next time you want to bake, simply take the jar out and repeat the above process.